WHAT IS A DEDUCTIBLE IN HEALTH INSURANCE

 Why Would You Opt For Deductibles?

 Also, deductibles will always prevent you from making smaller claims.
 Thus, you will become eligible for a no-claim bonus.
-Also, your cumulative bonus will increase in case you have not raised any claims for the last few years.
+Also, your cumulative bonus will increase if you have not raised any claims for the last few years.
 Thus, now you will be getting a greater level of health coverage by paying the same amount of premium.

 Types Of Deductibles You Should Know About